 \section{Related Works}

-\paragraph{Algorithmic fairness.} Several fairness criteria have been proposed in various aspects, including disparate impact \cite{feldman2015certifying}, equalized odds \cite{hardt2016equality}, fairness through unawareness \cite{dwork2012fairness} and counterfactual fairness \cite{kusner2017counterfactual}.
-Under the fairness criteria, many fair-training methods have been developed to mitigate unfairness of a model.
-The fairness methods can be divided into three categories depending on where the technique for fairness is injected into; \textit{pre-processing} methods \cite{zemel2013learning, quadrianto2019discovering, creager2019flexibly} fix a training dataset before learning a model; \textit{in-processing} \cite{kamishima2012fairness, zafar2017fairness, jung2021mfd, chuang2021fair, adv_debiasing, jiang2020identifying} methods consider fairness during training time; \textit{post-processing} methods \cite{alghamdi2020model} modify a trained model.
-We emphasize again that despite technical advances for achieving group fairness, existing methods for group fairness have not considered the situation that a partition of a training dataset has no group label (\ie, \ourscenario).
-Through the rest of the paper, we show that \ours can be easily applied into existing fairness methods and prevent their performance degradation under \ourscenario.
+\paragraph{Fair-training for group fairness.} There have been various works to tackle fairness problem in machine learning models.
+At a high level, it can usually be classified into three categories, including 1) \emph{individual fairness} \cite{dwork2012fairness, yurochkin2019training} that aims to treat similar users similarly, 2) \emph{group fairness} \cite{hardt2016equality} of which goal is to reduce the statistical parity between groups defined by the sensitive attributes, 3) \emph{Rawlsian min-max fairness} \cite{lahoti2020fairness, dwork2017decoupled, hashimoto2018fairness} which designs to improve the worst performance among groups.
+In this paper, we follow the notion of \emph{group fairness} in arguing the fairness of a model.
+Many fair-training methods have been developed to achieve group fairness.
+The fairness methods (for group fairness) can be divided into three categories depending on where the technique for fairness is injected into; \textit{pre-processing} methods \cite{zemel2013learning, quadrianto2019discovering, creager2019flexibly} modify a training dataset before learning a model; \textit{in-processing} \cite{kamishima2012fairness, zafar2017fairness, jung2021mfd, chuang2021fair, adv_debiasing, jiang2020identifying} methods consider fairness during training time; \textit{post-processing} methods \cite{alghamdi2020model} modify a trained model.
+However, despite technical advances for achieving group fairness, existing methods for group fairness have not considered the setting in which a part of a training dataset lacks group label (\ie, \ourscenario).